cs3110/textbook/_sources/chapters/modules/exercises.md

 type date
 ```

 The type `date` is now abstract.
-Recompile `date.ml` to bytecode, restart utop,
-and re-issue the same phrases as before.
-The responses to two of them will
+Again re-do the same work in utop.
+Some of the
-change.
+responses will change.
 Explain in your own words those changes.

 <!--------------------------------------------------------------------------->
 {{ ex3 | replace("%%NAME%%", "printer for dat")}}